xcp-ng/xcp-ng-org/docs/vms/vms.md

 * XenServer VM Tools for Windows, versions 7.1 to 9.4
 * Other Xen drivers

-It is included in the installation ISO of XCP-ng Windows Guest Tools 9.0 and above.
+It is available as a standalone EXE program, and is included in the installation ISO of XCP-ng Windows Guest Tools 9.0 and above.
-You'll find the ISO download in the Assets section.
 [See the newest releases here.](https://github.com/xcp-ng/win-pv-drivers/releases)

 :::note